Basic background of inter partes review

 Benefits of IPR

 In a federal court where patent infringement is litigated, the alleged infringer would have to litigate multiple issues such as validity and noninfringement at the same time.
-The IPR allows the alleged infringer to focus their resources to first attack the validity of the challenged patent claims before having to spend the time and money on arguing noninfringement.
+The IPR allows the alleged infringer to focus their resources on first attacking the validity of the challenged patent claims before having to spend the time and money on arguing noninfringement.

 In my opinion, the IPR is a preferred venue to challenge the validity of the patent.
 One reason is that the IPR allows the alleged infringer to argue for the “broad reasonable interpretation” of the terms of the patent claims.
 With the broadest reasonable interpretation (BRI), the claims are read broadly, and thus the prior art references are more likely to invalidate the patent claims based on a lack of novelty and obviousness.